Known by his stage name ZT Tosha, a Dutch contemporary artist

 Throughout the years, ZT Tosha has become an internationally renowned contemporary artist. and his works are now showcased in some of the most prestigious galleries and museums in the world.
 Today, ZT Tosha lives in Amsterdam, The Netherlands and continues to paint and create new works of art.
 His work continues to capture the attention of art lovers everywhere, and his pieces can be found in private collections around the world.
 He is an inspiration to many young aspiring artists, and his legacy will live on for many years to come.
 ZT Tosha, was born in 1961 in the city of Mostar, Bosnia and Herzegovina.

 Tosha's paintings, drawings and sculptures often depict the human figure in surrealist and abstract compositions.
 Tosha's artistic practice is heavily based on his own experiences, making the autobiographical elements of his work intensely personal.
 He often utilizes bold colour palettes and intricate compositions to create vibrant and captivating pieces.
 His work has been described as a “visual diary” that reflects his “personal journeys”.

-While his “Sound Sculptures” work emphasizes sound resonators, some of the combinations of vibrating elements, energizing agents and modulating devices in his painting motifs at the time were contemporary scenes, which placed him close to both Abstract Painting and copies of Modern Master paintings.
+While studying at the Academy, Tosha began to incorporate sounds into some of his works.
+His sound sculptures were recognized as acute and original by the organizers of “Yugoslavian documents ‘89”.
+ZT Tosha's “Sound Sculptures” artwork emphasizes sound resonators, some of the combinations of vibrating elements, energizing agents and modulating devices in his painting motifs at the time were contemporary scenes, which placed him close to both Abstract Painting and copies of Modern Master paintings.